-I did not attend the wedding of my old Camden nemesis Plastic Dave, who as some of you may recall had no teeth but was eight inches on the slack, and which took place some nine years ago now.
+I did not attend the wedding of my old Camden nemesis Plastic Dave who, as some of you may recall had no teeth but was eight inches on the slack, and took place some nine years ago.
 ‘Anton’ did, however, and recalled the event last Saturday evening amid the first wedding we’ve held at Runton Hall, as we shovelled pizza at sundry guests and attendees.
-Plastic Dave’s wedding sounds like a thoroughly enjoyable affair.
-Unfortunately, an affair that was doubtless also thoroughly enjoyable put paid to the happy union after four months, when the rear storage area of Camden Middle Yard become the venue for bleak liaisons between Dave and his business partner’s sister, who had what we may reasonably assume to be an accommodating ‘rear storage area’ of her own, judging by her claimed carnal preferences.
-‘Pretty, but an arse like a bin liner’ concluded ‘Anton’, handing pizza to a bridesmaid and further enhancing the lilting air of romance drifting from the Fallow Field where the newlyweds were enjoying their first dance, which I believe was Maybe I’m Amazed by Paul McCartney.
+Plastic Dave’s wedding sounds like an enjoyable affair.
+Unfortunately, an affair that was doubtless also enjoyable ended the happy union four months later, when the rear storage area of Camden Middle Yard become the venue for bleak liaisons between Dave and his business partner’s sister, who had what we may reasonably assume to be an accommodating ‘rear storage area’ of her own, judging by her claimed carnal preferences.
+‘Pretty, but an arse like a bin liner’ concluded ‘Anton’, handing pizza to a bridesmaid and enhancing the lilting air of romance drifting from the Fallow Field where the newlyweds were enjoying their first dance, which I believe was Maybe I’m Amazed by Paul McCartney.

 Photards: Top – one of several structures around the estate which, unlike Plastic Dave’s marriage, may not be entirely beyond repair.

 Inset top – Adam and the Ants.
 Hard to believe they were pitched at twelve year olds by the record industry of the day.